-Secondary leukemia, with or without a preleukemic phase, has been reported in patients treated with anthracyclines, including Epirubicin (Pharmorubicin RD).
+Secondary leukemia, with or without a preleukemic phase, has been reported in patients treated with anthracyclines, including epirubicin.
 Secondary leukemia is more common when such drugs are given in combination with DNA-damaging antineoplastic agents, when patients have been heavily pre-treated with cytotoxic drugs, or when doses of the anthracyclines have been escalated.
-These leukemias can have a 1- to 3-year latency period (see Section 5.1 Pharmacodynamic Properties, Clinical Studies).
+These leukemias can have a 1- to 3-year latency period. (see Section 5.1).